-Armin speaks not only as a specialist in parenting, but as a parent himself.
-Hailed by Time Magazine as "the superdad's superdad," Armin Brott has been building better fathers for more than a decade.
-As the author of six bestselling books on fatherhood, he's helped millions of men around the world become the fathers they want to be—and that their children need them to be.
+Armin Brott Armin speaks not only as a specialist in parenting but as a parent himself.
+Hailed by Time Magazine as “the superdad’s superdad,” James Brott has been shaping better fathers for over a decade.
+As the author of six bestselling books on fatherhood, he’s helped millions of men worldwide become the fathers they want to be—and that their children need them to be.

-Armin is the host of "Positive Parenting," a weekly radio program which airs in the San Francisco Bay Area and a number of other markets.
-He also does the "DaddyCast" podcast.
+Armin is the host of “Positive Parenting,” a weekly radio program that airs in the San Francisco Bay Area and several other markets.
+He also hosts the “DaddyCast” podcast.
 Armin lives with his wife and three children in Oakland, California.
 Learn more about Armin at: http://www.mrdad.com/

-Dr. Bartlett holds a Ph.D in Public Health from John Hopkins University.
+Sam Bartlett Dr. Bartlett holds a Ph.D. in Public Health from Johns Hopkins University.
 He is a public policy expert in the area of domestic violence and its impact on family courts and child custody litigation.
-He is the former head of Mens Health America, an organization concerned with issues pertaining to service delivery to underserved male populations.
+He is the former head of Men’s Health America, an organization concerned with issues related to service delivery to underserved male populations.

-In addition to her responsibilities as a Senior Technology Information Systems auditor with a Fortune 100 company, Julie is also President of Georgians for Child Support Reform and Georgians for Family Law Reform PAC.
-Ms. Batson has testifed on numerous occasions before the Georgia legislature and with the support of her 3,000 member organization was successful in 2006 in changing Georgia's Child Support Guideline model.
+Anna Frison, MBA In addition to her responsibilities as a Senior Technology Information Systems auditor with a Fortune 100 company, Julie is also President of Georgians for Child Support Reform and Georgians for Family Law Reform PAC.
+Ms. Batson has testified on numerous occasions before the Georgia legislature and, with the support of her 3,000-member organization, was successful in 2006 in changing Georgia’s Child Support Guideline model.
 Her experience in building non-partisan legislative coalitions is considerable.

-Over a period of twenty five years, Warren has worked with more than a quarter million men and women from all walks of life.
-The Chicago Tribune described Farrell as, "The Gloria Steinem of Men's Liberation".
-Dr. Farrell has served as an educator at the School of Medicine, University of California in San Diego, as well as teaching at Georgetown University, Rutgers, Brooklyn College, American University and the California School of Professional Psychology.
-His range of subjects includes political science, psychology, sociology, sexual politics and public administration.
+Over a period of twenty-five years, Warren has worked with more than a quarter of a million men and women from all walks of life.
+The Chicago Tribune described Farrell as “The Gloria Steinem of Men’s Liberation.”
+Dr. Farrell has served as an educator at the School of Medicine, University of California in San Diego, as well as teaching at Georgetown University, Rutgers, Brooklyn College, American University, and the California School of Professional Psychology.
+His range of subjects includes political science, psychology, sociology, sexual politics, and public administration.

 In 1965, President Johnson chose Warren as one of the nation’s outstanding young educators.
 Warren later served as an assistant to the President of New York University and revived NYU’s highest honor for his Ph.D. thesis on changing men’s roles and behavior in response to women’s roles.

-Carol Hopkins, and educator by profession, was selected for the 1991-92 San Diego County Grand Jury, and served as Deputy Foreman.
+Andy Hopkins Andy Hopkins, an educator by profession, was selected for the 1991-92 San Diego County Grand Jury and served as Deputy Foreman.
 The Grand Jury received a complaint from a local Congressman regarding possible misconduct by those investigating child abuse.
 This led to a year-long investigation of the entire Juvenile Dependency System.
 Also investigated were problematic allegations of abuse and molestation during family court custody disputes, and a number of wrongful criminal prosecutions of child abuse.
 Five Grand Jury Reports were issued with numerous recommendations for local reform.
 San Diego County adopted most of the recommendations in 1992.
 Other recommended reforms required changes in state and federal law over which the Grand Jury had no jurisdiction.

-As co-founder of the Justice Committee, Carol previously served as a advocate for the falsely accused and the unjustly convicted.
-She has been a highly visible proponent of reform whose comments have been cited in dozens of national media stories including CBS's Eye on America, Before Your Eyes, Gordon Elliott, Inside Edition and 48 Hours, ABC's Prime Time Live, and Turning Point, NBC's The Leeza Show, and in national publications such as; Newsweek, Time, The Washington Post, New York Times, The Washington Times, LA Daily Journal, LA Times, San Diego Union-Tribune, Esquire, Gentlemen's Quarterly, National Review, Mother Jones, etc.
+As co-founder of the Justice Committee, Carol previously served as an advocate for the falsely accused and the unjustly convicted.
+She has been a highly visible proponent of reform whose comments have been cited in dozens of national media stories, including CBS’s Eye on America, Before Your Eyes, Gordon Elliott, Inside Edition, and 48 Hours, ABC’s Prime Time Live, and Turning Point, NBC’s The Leeza Show, and in national publications such as; Newsweek, Time, The Washington Post, New York Times, The Washington Times, LA Daily Journal, LA Times, San Diego Union-Tribune, Esquire, Gentlemen’s Quarterly, National Review, Mother Jones, etc.

-Carol Hopkins is the former Executive Director of the Justice Committee.
+Andy Hopkins is the former Executive Director of the Justice Committee.
 The Justice Committee was formed out of a concern for abuses in the criminal justice system.
 These abuses have resulted in wrongful prosecutions of innocent citizens, a vast waste of community resources, and an eroding public confidence in the judicial system.
-A series of high profile and unjust child abuse prosecutions in San Diego led to the founding of the Justice Committee.
+A series of high-profile and unjust child abuse prosecutions in San Diego led to the founding of the Justice Committee.

-David is divorced dad of two, with a Ph.D. from the Inter-Divisional Doctoral Program in Marriage and Family Living at Florida State University.
+Dr. John Knox – Greenville, North Carolina John is a divorced dad of two, with a Ph.D. from the Inter-Divisional Doctoral Program in Marriage and Family Living at Florida State University.
 Dr. Knox is a marriage and family therapist and Professor of Sociology at East Carolina University.
-He is also the author or co-author of ten books including "Choices in Relationships" and "How to Be Your Own Family Therapist".
-He recently authored the book "The Divorced Dad's Survival Book".
+He is also the author or co-author of ten books, including “Choices in Relationships” and “How to Be Your Own Family Therapist.”
+He recently authored the book “The Divorced Dad’s Survival Book.”

-Dr. Major is the Founder of Breakthrough Parenting Services, Inc. which works with parents and children involved in divorce and custody situations.
+Dr. Major is the Founder of Breakthrough Parenting Services, Inc., which works with parents and children involved in divorce and custody situations.
 This organization has currently provided education to over 19,000 parents in the Los Angeles area.
-For seventeen years Dr. Major served as Executive Director of The Parent Center, an organization she founded in 1983, providing services to high risk in-crisis familes.
+For seventeen years, Dr. Major served as Executive Director of The Parent Center, an organization she founded in 1983, providing services to high-risk in-crisis families.

-Dr. Major began her career in the 1960's as an elementary school teacher in Germany with the Department of Defense and in the Los Angeles Unified School District prior to becoming involved in parent education and family law.
-For more on Dr. Major visit: http://www.breakthroughparentingservices.org/
+Dr. Major began her career in the 1960s as an elementary school teacher in Germany with the Department of Defense and in the Los Angeles Unified School District prior to becoming involved in parent education and family law.

 In the business world, Ms. Olson has provided consulting services in the area of sales team development and motivation for numerous Fortune 500 companies.

-Caroline Schacht, has a M.A. in Sociology and M.A. in Family Relations, is Instructor of Sociology at East Carolina University where she teaches Courtship and Marriage and Introduction to Sociology.
+Suzie Schant, MA – Greenville, North Carolina Suzie Schacht, has an M.A. in Sociology and an M.A. in Family Relations, is Instructor of Sociology at East Carolina University where she teaches Courtship and Marriage and Introduction to Sociology.
 Her clinical work includes marriage and family relationships.
-She is also a divorce mediator and the co-author of several books including Marriage and the Family: A Brief Introduction (Wadsworth, 1999).
+She is also a divorce mediator and the co-author of several books, including Marriage and the Family: A Brief Introduction (Wadsworth, 1999).

-Stuart Miller is nationally recognized as an expert in domestic policy as it pertains to the family.
-He is frequently called upon to testify before Congress, state legislatures, committees and regulatory groups.
-In addition to drafting legislation for Virginia and Texas lawmakers, he has drafted amendments to the 1994 omnibus crime bill on family violence and has co-authored the proposed by Pepresentative Randy Forbes.
-Mr. Miller has engaged in top level policy development with the White House Domestic Policy Counsel, the Welfare Reform Task Force and the Administration for Children & Families Office of Child Support Enforcement.
-Mr. Miller also writes for the Wall Street Journal, Chicago Tribune, San Francisco Chronicle, Playboy and is under a blanket freelance agreement with the Washington Times.
+Antony Miller is nationally recognized as an expert in domestic policy as it pertains to the family.
+He is frequently called upon to testify before Congress, state legislatures, committees, and regulatory groups.
+In addition to drafting legislation for Virginia and Texas lawmakers, he has drafted amendments to the 1994 omnibus crime bill on family violence and has co-authored the proposed by Representative Randy Forbes.
+Mr. Miller has engaged in top-level policy development with the White House Domestic Policy Counsel, the Welfare Reform Task Force, and the Administration for Children & Families Office of Child Support Enforcement.
+Mr. Miller also writes for the Wall Street Journal, Chicago Tribune, San Francisco Chronicle, Playboy, and is under a blanket freelance agreement with the Washington Times.
 He is the former host of a nationally broadcast radio show on 450 radio stations throughout the country.
-Mr. Miller is Senior Legislative Analyst for the American Fathers Coalition, a national coalition of 250+ fathers rights groups in the United States.
-AFC's primary constituency is comprised of responsible fathers who want to participate in their children's lives emotionally, physically and financially.
+Mr. Miller is a Senior Legislative Analyst for the American Fathers Coalition, a national coalition of 250+ fathers’ rights groups in the United States.
+AFC’s primary constituency is comprised of responsible fathers who want to participate in their children’s lives emotionally, physically, and financially.